Peridot: August’s Birthstone

 Compared to other birthstones, peridot has a riveting history.

-The gem has often been confused with emerald and topaz and was originally called topazion, after the island of Topazios (now Zabargad).
-Known as “The gem of the sun”, peridot is derived from the Arabic word “faridat”, meaning gem.
-Peridot has been used to protect the owner from night terrors and evil spirits for centuries.
-Also, peridot is the gemstone used to celebrate your 16th wedding anniversary.
+Known as “the gem of the sun”, peridot is derived from the Arabic word “faridat”, meaning gem and closely associated with the planets Mercury and Venus.
+For centuries, peridot has been used to protect the owner from night terrors and evil spirits.
+It is also the gemstone traditionally used to celebrate a 16th wedding anniversary.

 Where is Peridot Found?